zxue/deploy-maximo-aibroker/README.md

 ![data science cluster pods error](media/datasciencecluster-errors.png)

 - mariadb instance is working properly
-- data science cluster in the open data hub operator is running properly
+- data science cluster, including DSC initialization and Feature Tracker, in the open data hub operator is running properly

 Address any issues you find, and re-run the ai broker playbooks.